leematthewshome/robotAI_version4/README.md

 # robotAI_version4
 This is the latest version of my AI / Automation platform.
 Designed this time to allow for distributed computing, via a central message queue and 'brain' to handle heavy computing requirements like machine learning and computer vision.
+The series of videos at the following link discusses the architecture and how to install: https://www.youtube.com/watch?v=vhBliXm4O28&list=PLuXBZmwbLVYLWkmod24M9E2TRY0Jn-gsN

 Installation for both Client & Brain Devices
 --------------------------------------------